semrush/intergalactic/website/docs/table-group/table-old/table-old.md

 ---
-title: Old Table code and API
+title: Old table code and API
 fileSource: table
 tabName: Code
+disabled: true
 ---

+> We have a new component for tables — [Data Table](/table-group/data-table/).
+It is based on `CSS-flex` technology and does not use native tables.

 @## Simple use example